Deltares/ra2ce/docs/user_guide/user_guide.rst

 Folder structure
 ---------------------------
 RA2CE can be run from anywhere, but it requires a certain folder structure for loading and saving data.
 RA2CE expects data to be stored separately per project, which can be defined in any way by the user, e.g. by its location in the world or the type of assessment.
-A project folder must contain the following subfolders: input, output, and static.
+A project folder must contain the following subfolders: output, and static.
 It must also contain the network.ini and analyses.ini files.
 Within the subfolder static, RA2CE expects three subfolders: hazard, network, and output_graph.
 See below an example folder structure of “Project A”.
 This folder structure must be created and filled with data by the user before running RA2CE.

 ::

     Project A               --- Example project name
-    ├── input               --- Input data
     ├── output              --- Contains the analyses results ├── static              --- Contains files that generally do not change per run │   ├── hazard          --- Hazard data